cliff-ah-leong/proworkflow-test/ReadMe.md

 1) Select a task (select box)
 2) Click a button to start and stop the timer.
-3) List the details of previously tracked time entries.
+3) Display the details of tracked time entries against a task.

 ---
 # Before you Start